Skip navigation menu

 California’s new 48th Congressional District, spanning parts of northern San Diego and southwestern Riverside Counties, has become one of the most competitive seats in the state.

-• Partisan Lean: D+2 Now a toss-up after Prop 50
+Partisan Lean: D+2 after Prop 50 — Open seat Lean Dem

-• Key Democratic Priorities: Affordable housing, healthcare, clean energy jobs, reproductive rights, protecting democracy
+Key Democratic Priorities: Affordable housing, healthcare access, clean-energy jobs, reproductive freedom, protecting democracy